 EEG and clozapine blood levels

 Clozapine, due to its many lethal adverse reactions, has become a drug that many clinicians are afraid to prescribe due to fear of patient safety.
-One of the greatest fears for clozapine is the side effect of agranulocytosis.
+One of the greatest concerns for clozapine is the side effect of agranulocytosis.
 The FDA has required a registry to be in place to monitor weekly white blood cell count levels for anyone prescribed with clozapine.
-There are many limitations for clozapine use as described in a systematic review looking at barriers to its use.
-There are 3 levels this study uses to describe the barriers and they are patient, clinician, and health-system related barriers.
+There are many limitations for clozapine use, as described in a systematic review looking at barriers to its use.
+There are three levels this study uses to describe the barriers; these are the patient, the clinician, and health-system related barriers.
 Some patient barriers include non-compliance to weekly blood draws, tolerating clozapine side effects, and patients prescribed multiple drugs.
-From the clinician’s point of view, some barriers include, inadequate inexperience and knowledge of clozapine, fear of side effects, lack of adherence to guidance, need for intense monitoring, and perception of patient non-compliance.
-Some systemic problems include not enough resources including staffing and nurses, shortage of beds, and service fragmentation.
-The use of POC devices, educational interventions for clinicians and patients, and shared decision-making involving patients are crucial to tackling these barriers.
-These solutions need to be evaluated using controlled study designs.
-(Level IV)
+From the clinician’s point of view, some barriers include inadequate inexperience and knowledge of clozapine, fear of side effects, lack of adherence to guidelines, need for intense monitoring, and perception of patient non-compliance.
+Some systemic problems include not enough resources, including staffing and nurses, shortage of beds, and service fragmentation.
+The use of POC devices, educational interventions for clinicians and patients, and shared decision-making involving patients is crucial to tackling these barriers.
+These solutions need evaluating using controlled study designs.
+[Level IV]

-Coordination of clozapine’s care is best done through the national registry which helps with identifying the patient and coordinating with the prescriber and pharmacy.
+Coordination of clozapine’s care is best through the national registry, which helps with identifying the patient and coordinating with the prescriber and pharmacy.

 |||Current Concepts and Treatments of Schizophrenia., Stępnicki P,Kondej M,Kaczor AA,, Molecules (Basel, Switzerland), 2018 Aug 20 [PubMed PMID: 30127324]|